Hatteras Island Surf Challenge Rules

 - The five weigh stations will announce the hours they will be open by the start of Registration at 3:00 pm on Friday, September 28.
 All fish must be in a weigh station line by 12:00 noon on Sunday, September 30.

 - All participants must fish from the Hatteras Island surf.
 No boats.
 No sound or pier fishing.
 The North End boundary is the most northern house in Mirlo Beach/Rodanthe (NPS/Pea Island line).
-The South End boundary is 1/2 mile north of Hatteras Inlet (marked with a flag).
-Anglers are also not allowed to fish the Point (marked with flags 1/2 mile north and 1/2 mile south of the Point).
+The South End boundary is 1/2 mile north of Hatteras Inlet (second to last beach driving path to left).
+Anglers are also not allowed to fish the Point (must fish north of Ramp 44 and must fish west of boundary fence below the Point).

 - No fishing is permitted within 100 yards of Rodanthe and Avon fishing piers.